Ivy-Fake: A Unified Explainable Framework and Benchmark for Image and Video AIGC Detection

-We perform extensive experiments to assess both detection and explanation capabilities.
-In particular, the proposed method is evaluated on the classification (real/fake) tasks and reasoning tasks for both image and video content using the proposed unified framework.
-For the classification task, we test our model on both image and video content to detect the synthesic content.
-We report standard accuracy (Acc) and macro-averaged F1 score (F1) to assess the model’s ability to distinguish real from fake instances.
-For the reasoning task, we measure the similarity between the model’s reasoning process and the reference annotations using the ROUGE-L score~\citep{lin2004rouge}, which captures the longest common subsequence between predicted and reference texts, reflecting token-level overlap.
-Since ROUGE-L may fail to fully capture the fidelity of reasoning steps, we adopt an LLM-as-a-judge evaluation paradigm~\citep{zheng2023judging}, following the FakeBench protocol~\citep{fakebench_li2024fakebench}, which assesses model responses along four dimensions: (1) Completeness: It reflects the extent to which the response fully addresses all aspects of the user’s question.
+\paragraph{Evaluation} We report standard accuracy (Acc) and macro-averaged F1 score (F1) to assess the model’s ability to distinguish real from fake instances.
+For the reasoning task, we measure the similarity between the model’s reasoning process and the reference annotations using the ROUGE-L score~\citep{lin2004rouge} and BertScore~\citep{bert-score,he2021deberta}, which captures the longest common subsequence between predicted and reference texts, reflecting token-level overlap.
+Since ROUGE-L may fail to fully capture the fidelity of reasoning steps, we adopt an LLM-as-a-judge evaluation paradigm~\citep{zheng2023judging}, following the FakeBench protocol~\citep{liu2024mmfakebench}, which assesses model responses along four dimensions: (1) Completeness: It reflects the extent to which the response fully addresses all aspects of the user’s question.
 More complete responses should incorporate information aligning well with the “golden clues” or reference answers.
 Incomplete or partially answered responses will receive lower scores.
 (2) Relevance: Measure how closely the content relates to the original annotation; (3) Level of Detail: Assess whether the response includes enough examples or elaborations; (4) Explanation: Verify the accuracy and consistency of explanations for any causes mentioned.
-Each response is scored using GPT-4o mini~\citep{gpt4_achiam2023gpt} under a unified evaluation prompt (see Appendix 2), which instructs the model to act as an impartial judge and assign a score from 1 to 5.
-To ensure consistency and reduce variance, each response is rated over five independent rounds, and the final score is obtained by averaging these outputs.
+Each response is scored using GPT-4o mini~\citep{gpt4_achiam2023gpt}, which instructs the model to act as an impartial judge and assign a score from 1 to 5.